Mirnessss/TodoApp/README.md

 # TodoApp
-Simple JavaScript Todo List app
+Simple JavaScript Todo List app.
+This was made in developedbyed JavaScript Course.